-- 1. A reassignment is defined as a change in grade level or subject assignment; or, in the case of a teacher assigned to a center, area, or off campus facility, a change in any position under the direction and supervision of a principal regardless of site location. - 2.
+- 1. A reassignment is defined as a change in grade level or subject assignment at an employee's currently assigned work location; or, in the case of a teacher assigned to a center, area, or off campus facility, a change in any position under the direction and supervision of a principal regardless of site location. - 2.
 Employees who desire to be reassigned shall file a written statement with his/her school principal of such desire.
 Voluntary requests for reassignment shall receive first consideration to the extent that vacancies exist within the building/location. - 3.
 Involuntary reassignments shall be made at the discretion of the principal provided the authority is exercised in a professional and fair manner; not arbitrary or capricious.
-The principal shall advise the employee through a personal interview that a reassignment is being recommended and the reasons therefore. - 4. (a) An employee with a complaint about being unfairly reassigned in an arbitrary and capricious manner may present the complaint to his/her principal. - (b) If the principal is unable to resolve the complaint the employee may present the complaint to the Area Superintendent for review. - (c) If the Area Superintendent is unable to resolve the complaint, the Superintendent of Schools and the President of the BTU will meet periodically to jointly resolve the unresolved complaints.
+The principal shall advise the employee through a personal interview that a reassignment is being recommended and the reasons therefore. - 4. (a) An employee with a complaint about being unfairly reassigned in an arbitrary and capricious manner may present the complaint to his/her principal. - (b) If the principal is unable to resolve the complaint the employee may present the complaint to the Chief School Performance Accountability Officer for review. - (c) If the Chief School Performance & Accountability Officer is unable to resolve the complaint, the Superintendent of Schools and the President of the BTU will meet periodically to jointly resolve the unresolved complaints.
 The resolution at this level is final and binding and shall not be further challenged under Article 34 of the contract. - 5.
 Employees receiving an involuntary reassignment during the school year shall receive three (3) non-assigned preparation days prior to the start of the involuntary assignment.